kaiorosa1/100-days-of-code/log-r6.md

 ### Day 31: July 10, 2020

-**Today's Progress**: I started section 6.
-I watched the second lecutre on Higher-Order Functions and did the 0-2 exercises.
+**Today's Progress**: I worked on section 6, I watched the second lecutre on Higher-Order Functions and did the 0-2 exercises.

 **Thoughts**: Friday is the day when I prefer to code earlier so I can be done with everything by 8pm.
 I will not congratulate myself on coding in the morning today haha.